 Here are a few techie examples:

-WooCommerce is the most widely used e-commerce plugin for WP websites, and it also is updated several times per year.
-If there are other special plugins connected to WooCommerce, they need to be updated too.
-Just hitting the update plugins button is not always a good idea, sometimes updating one plugin before updating other parts of the website can result in a website crash.
+WooCommerce is the most widely used e-commerce plugin for WP websites, and it also is updated multiple times each year.
+Anytime that happens, if there are special plugins connected to WooCommerce, they need to be updated too.
+Just hitting the “update plugins button” is not always a good idea, sometimes updating one plugin before updating other parts of the website can result in a website crash.
 As just one piece of code that doesn’t match can break the website.

 What does a Website Maintenance Plan do?

-There are different companies offering this, and the pricing varies, but they generally include the following values:
+There are different companies offering maintenance, and the pricing varies, but they generally include the following values:

 - Regularly scheduled maintenance on your site.

-- Security, backups, spam protection, staging copies, and downtime monitoring.
+- Backups, staging copies, and downtime monitoring.

 - Includes monthly reports of how your website is doing.

-- Trouble shooting of problems as they come up.
+- Troubleshooting problems as they come up.

 What web maintenance does not usually include:

-- Does not include adding new webpages or new functionality.
+- Does not include adding new web pages or new functionality.
 To change/add to the website is not maintenance, it is new work.

 - Does not include writing new content, like creating new blogs or information on the site.